Akelladimon/test-php-vue/README.md

 To get started, cd into the laravel folder and run docker-compose up.

 # Getting started
+# Init Docker

 install docker desktop

-`cd into the laravel folder`
+cd into the laravel folder

-`run docker-compose up`
+`cd laravel`

+then:

+`docker-compose build`

+Wait for everything to be configured

+Then:

+`docker-compose up -d`

+Once all the containers are initialized, you need to connect to the backend container:

-`run docker-compose exec laravel composer install`
+run `docker-compose exec laravel composer install`

-`run docker-compose exec laravel composer dump-autoload`
+run `docker-compose exec laravel composer dump-autoload`

-`run docker-compose exec laravel php artisan migrate`
+run `docker-compose exec laravel php artisan migrate`

 # Routes